scostagit/algorithms/patterns/03-fastSlow/explanation.md

 * When appending, it connects both `next` and `prev` pointers.
 * Added a `printReverse()` method to demonstrate traversal via the `prev` reference.

-Let me know if you want to add node deletion or insertion at arbitrary positions.